shbatm/MMM-KeyBindings/README.md

 1. Put the remote into `Pairing` mode by holding the `Home` button for at least 10 seconds.
 2. Pair the device to your MM like a standard bluetooth device.

+**Note:**As of Version 1.1.0, you do not need the actual Bluetooth address or evdev event path, you only need the Alias (shown on "Name=" line below).

 3. Confirm the device is connected using `cat /proc/bus/input/devices`
     ```
     # cat /proc/bus/input/devices